gdsfactory/autosweep/docs/index.rst

 ..
-Test Automation documentation master file, created by sphinx-quickstart on Mon Jul 10 16:19:21 2023.
+AutoSweep documentation master file, created by sphinx-quickstart on Mon Jul 10 16:19:21 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Test Automation's documentation!
+Welcome to AutoSweep's documentation!
 ===========================================

-The Test Automation project is designed to run automated testing of silicon photonic devices.
+The AutoSweep project is designed to run automated testing of silicon photonic devices.
 It's designed to be highly modular, giving a framework with which to organize test sequences and manage instruments, while keeping track of device metadata, saving raw data, generating reports and handling errors.